-The terms and conditions of employment of Senior Management are specified in their respective indefinite contracts of employment.
-None of the Company's Senior Management, through their employment with the Company, is entitled to any share options and/or profit sharing arrangements or pension benefits.
-Senior Management are eligible for an annual bonus entitlement by reference to the attainment of pre-established objectives.
+None of the Company's Senior Management, through their employment with the Company, is entitled to any share options and/or profit-sharing arrangements or pension benefits.

-The individual contracts of employment of all senior management staff, excluding the Chief Executive Officer, contain provisions for termination payments other than as may be applicable in accordance with legal requirements.
+The individual contracts of employment of all Senior Management, excluding the contract of employment of the CEO, contain provisions for severance payments in certain defined circumstances.
+These payments would be in addition to payments that may be applicable in accordance with legal requirements.

 All employees of the Company are entitled to health and life insurance, whilst Senior Management and some other executives of the Company are entitled to reimbursement of telephone expenses.
+Any reasonable travel and business expenses incurred by Senior Management in connection with the business of the Company is met by the Company.